Fawry-eCommerce/customer-service/README.md

-# User Service
+# Customer Service

-### Service for managing user accounts, authentication, and authorization.
+### Service for managing customer accounts, authentication, and authorization.